Iluxmas/Iluxmas/README.md

 My name is Ilya and I am going to be Senior Frontend Developer in four years (haha, really :relieved:).

-:warning: Be sure to visit my [personal page](https://iluxmas.github.io/resume/) designed and created by me :warning:

 **Things interesting to me:**

 - :repeat: Continuous improvement of skills and knowledge